googlecreativelab/gemini-demos/multimodal-embeddings/README.md

 This was great for our team when we were prototyping with the API since anyone could just create a new folder, upload images, and have it available in the UI for exploration.

 Check out [`/fb/README.md`](fb/README.md) for more info.

+> Note: you _can_ get this to run in the emulator as well, but its out of scope for this already too-long doc.

 There are a bunch of utility methods and components as well in `/src/lib`, but most importantly used by `/search` and `/viz` is `/src/lib/components/CollectionList.svelte` which will attempt to pull in any Firestore Collections created by the function in `/fb/functions` (if you choose to use that).